-A native of Washington DC, Roscoe Brown was the youngest of two children.
+A native of Washington, D.C., Roscoe C. Brown Jr. (1922–2016) was the youngest of two children.
 His mother was a teacher and his father was a public health specialist.
-Brown graduated from Spring College in 1943 and immediately joined the Army Air Forces with aspirations of being a fighter pilot.
-Upon completion of flight school at Tuskegee, Alabama, Brown was assigned to the 100th Fighter Squadron in the 332nd Fighter Group.
-Brown flew with the 100th and eventually became squadron commander, shooting down a total of 2 enemy aircraft including an ME-262 jet fighter.
-After the war he went back to school, received his master’s degree, and eventually his PhD.
+Brown graduated from Springfield College in 1943 and immediately joined the US Army Air Forces with aspirations of being a fighter pilot.
+Upon completion of flight school at Tuskegee, Alabama, in 1944, Brown was assigned to the 100th Fighter Squadron of the 332nd Fighter Group—the "Red Tail Angels."
+Brown saw combat with the 100th in the European theater, shooting down a two enemy aircraft, including an Me 262 jet fighter, and earning the Distinguished Flying Cross; he eventually became squadron commander.
+After the war, he went back to school, earning his master’s degree and PhD before serving as a professor at New York University.

 Seth Paridon